Giova84/LittleWriter/README.md

 History:

+Version 1.2
+- Added the ability to insert hyperlinks into the document.

 Version 1.1
 - Now, from the "File" menu, is possible to choose if to save the document as HTML or as ODT.